 People from all over the world suffer from chronic pain and discomfort due to a disorder associated with the temporomandibular joint.
-Located between the upper and lower jaw, the joint can ultimately be the cause of headaches, jaw clicking or popping, problems opening and closing the mouth and many other symptoms.
+Located between the upper and lower jaw, this joint can ultimately be the cause of headaches, jaw clicking or popping, problems opening and closing the mouth, and many other symptoms.

 At The Paddington Dental Surgery, cosmetic dentist Dr. Duncan Copp and his team pride themselves on offering the highest standard of care possible.
-Our team of dentists are committed to providing patients with the latest techniques and procedures to successfully reduce the symptoms of TMJ Disorder and diminish the effects it has on your day-to-day life.
+Our team of dentists is committed to providing patients with the latest techniques and procedures to successfully reduce the symptoms of TMJ disorder and diminish the effects it has on your day-to-day life.

-The tempormandibular joint helps the mobility of the jaw while you speak, yawn, bite, and chew.
+The temporomandibular joint helps the mobility of the jaw while you speak, yawn, bite, and chew.
 Disorders affecting the joint can ultimately be caused by:

 - Imbalance among the jaws

 - Teeth clenching or grinding

 - A breakdown of cartilage in the joint

 - Simple overuse

 TMJ disorder can be responsible for a number of symptoms.
 Since many of the symptoms often seem unrelated to the jaw joint, people may not be aware they have TMJ disorder.
 Symptoms of the condition include:

 - Clicking or popping sensation in the jaw